 This graphic really cannot be spun in a way that favours the US design of bikes.

 What is clear is that in the US, marketing influenced the design approach, which concentrates primarily on the “coolness factor” of the bicycle—that is a bike that is designed to be sold rather than ridden.
 This leads to a large number of bicycles that sit in the garage, not being ridden.
-In the US, the average bicycle is ridden forty miles per year at an average speed of just fifteen miles per hour (meaning that the average rider rides for two hours and forty minutes—over an entire year).
-Furthermore, it should be remembered that bicycles are a much easier “selection” decision than the selection of enterprise software.
+In the US, the average bike is ridden forty miles per year at an average speed of just fifteen miles per hour (meaning that the average rider rides for two hours and forty minutes—over an entire year).
+Furthermore, it should be remembered that bicycles are a much simple “selection” decision than the selection of enterprise software.
 However, the transformation away from usability on these consumer items, which are tested directly before purchase, demonstrates how marketing and impracticality can affect product development.
 Poor

 Software Selection as a Contributing Factor to the High Failure Rate of Enterprise Software Implementations

 Finding the root cause for the high failure rate of enterprise software implementations has been the subject of much questioning.
 Poor software selection is one of the causes.
-While the reasons are elementary and quite easy to adjust, they will not be changed because this is how companies have chosen to operate and entrenched interests and ways of doing things often do not change.
+While the reasons are elementary and quite easy to adjust, they will not be changed because this is how companies have chosen to operate, and entrenched interests and ways of doing things often do not change.
 Buyers are frequently more interested in factors outside of implement-ability, and thus you cannot rely on enterprise software to be designed for implement-ability.
 Some people have a hard time seeing why this is the case, the logic being that software that is not as implementable will eventually lose to those competitors with more implementable software.
-The enterprise software market is not an efficient market.
-Many factors drive buyer revenues, and the implement-ability of software is only one of the factors.
+The enterprise software market is not efficient.
+Many factors drive buyer revenues, and the implement-ability of software is only one of the elements.
 As discussed previously, many large vendors have partnerships with large consulting companies.
-These large consulting companies recommend their vendor partner’s software because doing so maximises their revenues.
+These large consulting companies recommend their vendor partner’s software because doing so maximizes their revenues.

 Smaller software vendors will never enjoy this relationship with large consulting companies regardless of how implementable their software is.
-Software failures are hidden, and the feedback loop about software’s implement-ability is to a significant degree broken.
+Software failures are hidden, and the feedback loop about software’s implement-ability is, to a significant degree, broken.